aimms/documentation/webui/side-panels.rst

 .. note::

 	* Side panels appear in the same order from top to bottom as they appear in the data of the string parameter.
-	* If you enter an incorrect pageId, then the corresponding side panel tab will not be shown.
+	* If you enter an incorrect ``pageId``, then the corresponding side panel tab will not be shown.
 	* When a side panel tab is open in the WebUI and if the ``displayText``, ``tooltip``, ``icon``, or ``iconcolor`` are changed/updated the side panel does not collapse in the WebUI.
 Only when the ``pageId`` or ``state`` are changed/updated an open side panel will collapse.

 Configuring the string parameter on respective pages